 Windows to Deep Clean

 Change out curtains or remove them altogether.
-If you have curtains up for several months, they get quite dusty.
-Taking them down and popping them into the dryer will freshen them up a bit.
-Washing them works even better to get rid of the dust if the fabric instructions recommend it.
+If you have curtains up for several months, they get pretty dusty.
+Taking them down and popping them into the dryer will freshen them up.
+Washing them works even better to remove the dust if the fabric instructions recommend it.

 How to clean windows easily